 “Belfast is a growing city that provides a lot of opportunities for young people.”

-Aspiring to starting a marketing business and entering politics
+Aspiring to start a marketing business and enter politics

 You might think her studies and her EU ambassador role would fill her calendar.
 But Petkova has also found time to be a committee member of both the debating society and the economics society.
 She has represented her university in Kuala Lumpur at a global leadership development programme.
 Currently, she is drawing up a plan for the business she hopes to start in Belfast after graduating.

 “I wouldn’t mind working for someone else, but in the past few years I’ve developed a great sense of independence,” she says.
 “I think working as a business owner would suit me better.”

 Her aim is to set up a company that specialises in experiential marketing.
 It is a form of event management that seeks to create a bond between a company and its consumers by immersing them in fun, memorable experiences.
 An example would be a skydiving event sponsored by an energy drink company.
 “I want to establish the business here in Belfast because they have a great business support network,” she says.